observeinc/aws-sam-apps/docs/collection.md

 - **Forwarder Application**: Routes data from S3 to Observe.
 Refer to [Forwarder Setup](forwarder.md) for detailed configuration.
 - **Config Application**: Sets up AWS Config for resource tracking.
 See [Config Setup](config.md) for more information.
 - **Subscriber Application**: Subscribes to log groups and forwards logs to Observe.
 Configuration details are available in [Subscriber Setup](subscriber.md).
 - **Firehose Application**: Manages data streaming to the destination.
-Refer to the specific `firehose.md` for setup guidance.
+Refer to the specific [Firehose Setup](firehose.md) for guidance.

 ## Configuration